PatrLind/node-any-db-mssql/README.md

 ## API extensions

-The connections this package creates inherit from the constructor functions in `require('tedious')`, so any methods that `tedious` supports beyond those [specified by Any-DB][Connection] are also available to you.
+The connections this module creates inherit from the constructor functions in `require('tedious')`, so any methods that `tedious` supports beyond those [specified by Any-DB][Connection] are also available to you.